How To Be Many Mothers | NTGent

 ♀️Greenroom

-Artist Noor Abuarafeh and curator Lara Khaldi discuss letters about motherhood.
-Abuarafeh shares texts from her project 127 Days, which explores motherhood as a form of transmission against the backdrop of colonial manipulation of history.
+Artist Noor Abouarafeh and curator Lara Khaldi discuss letters about motherhood.
+Abouarafeh shares texts from her project 127 Days, which explores motherhood as a form of transmission against the backdrop of colonial manipulation of history.
 Khaldi reads excerpts from her diaries and letters from mothers in political imprisonment to their children.
 The artists then invite participants to write their own letters to family members or loved ones.

-The Verb to Mother - The Aunties Collective (School of Love)
+The Verb to Mother - Aunties Collective

 ♀️12.30pm-4pm